MOT Centre near me

 All work is carried out by our fully MOT trained vehicle technicians, using the latest workshop technology, tools and vehicle diagnostics equipment.
-Our team are ready to give you accurate and honest advice to help you get your car or van through its MOT test as smoothly as possible.
+Our team is ready to give you accurate and honest advice to help you get your car or van through its MOT test as smoothly as possible.

-You can even book your MOT online!
+You can even book your MOT online.
 Simply select from our network of dealers and choose a date and time that's convenient for you.

 MOT Preparation Tips

 Here are some simple tips to prepare your car before the MOT test:

 - Check your washer fluid and wipers are working

 - Check your windscreen for damage

 - Check all lights, indicators and hazards are working

 - Check your tyre inflation levels are correct

 - Check your tyre condition for damage and tread (the legal minimum is 1.6mm)